zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 1.2 — The Five Classes of Containers

-Containers can be classified by their structural depth—the number of meaningfully distinct temporal scales they sustain.
+Containers can be classified by their structural depth, the number of meaningfully distinct temporal scales they sustain.
 This classification is not arbitrary but emerges from empirical observation across domains.

 ### CLASS I: Mono-Rhythmic Containers (α ≈ 1.0)
 - **Definition:** Systems with a single dominant temporal scale